BLOG

 Handling FAQs and Directing Inquiries

 Clinics receive endless questions every day, from office hours to prescription refills.
 A virtual receptionist for clinics equipped with natural language understanding can respond instantly to common inquiries.
 It doesn’t rely on fixed menus or robotic replies; instead, it interprets how people speak and gives accurate answers.
 If the request is too complex, the AI can forward the message to the appropriate team member.
-This kind of smart support helps patients get the information they need without frustration, while keeping the phone lines and inboxes from being overwhelmed.
+This type of smart support helps patients access the information they need without frustration, while keeping phone lines and inboxes from being overwhelmed.

 AI receptionist concept illustrated by a nurse directing patients at a sleek, modern clinic front desk.